 Figure 14a.
-Maryland oyster landings over the most recent 22 seasons.
+Maryland oyster landings over the most recent 23 seasons.

-Taken in context, the 2014-15 landings remain only a fraction of the harvests prior to the mid-1980s disease epizootics (Figure 14b).
-Since the heyday of the Maryland oyster fishery in the 19th century, annual landings below 100,000 bushels have been reported in only five seasons, all within the past 22 years (and four of these in the most recent 13 years).
-Nevertheless, the recent spikes in harvests are a welcome improvement from the dismal landings of the previous decade.
+Taken in the longer historical context, the improved landings during the last four years remain only a fraction of the harvests before the disease epizootics of the mid-1980s (Figure 14b).
+Since then, diseases have severely impacted the Maryland oyster fishery - in over 150 years of harvest records, annual landings of less than 100,000 bushels have been reported in only five seasons, all within the past 23 years.
+This was a period of intense disease activity and elevated oyster mortalities (Tables 3-6).
+Nevertheless, the recent upticks in harvests are a welcome improvement from the record low landings of the previous decade.